 How to Make Your Own Liquid Xanax

 Everyone has dealt with anxiety at some point in their life.
-There are many causes for anxiety and a number of side effects that can worsen if left untreated including depression, insomnia, restlessness, irritability, skin rashes, and fatigue.
+There are many causes for anxiety and several side effects that can worsen if left untreated including depression, insomnia, restlessness, irritability, skin rashes, and fatigue.

 Many of the compounds that have been studied to treat anxiety are water-soluble, which means making your own liquid Xanax is as easy as brewing a cup of tea.